Robotic Surgery Procedures in Staten Island, NY

 - Inguinal: Occurring in the abdomen near the groin area, this develops when fatty or intestinal tissues push through a weakness in the abdominal wall.

 - Ventral: This is a bulge of tissues through an opening in the abdominal wall muscles.
 It can occur at any location in your abdominal wall, including healed sites of past surgical incisions.

-- Supracervical hysterectomy: Only the uterus is removed, and the cervix and fallopian tubes remain in place.
+- Supracervical hysterectomy: Only the uterus is removed, the cervix and fallopian tubes remain in place.

 - Abdominal sacral colpopexy: Mesh is surgically inserted to hold the vagina in the correct anatomical position.

 - Bilateral salpingectomy: This is the surgical removal of one or both fallopian tubes.
-The procedure can also include the removal of the ovaries, called an oophorecromy.
+The procedure can also include the removal of the ovaries, called an oophorectomy.